SensingKit/SensingKit-Android/README.md

 ## Special Permissions

-Some sensors (i.e. the Notification sensor at this moment) require some special actions from the user to acquire permision to access it.
-The user needs to visit the phone's `Settings > Advanced > App Permissions > Special app access` and grant the special access to the app (i.e. `Notification access` in the case of Notification sensor).
+Some sensors (i.e. only the Notification sensor at this moment) require some special actions from the user to acquire permision to access it.
+The user needs to visit the phone's `Settings > Advanced > App Permissions > Special app access` and grant the special access to the app (i.e. `Notification access` in the case of the Notification sensor).

 This long proccess can be simplified by sending the user directly to that screen, using the following call: